ThinkRedstone/Campaign/_sources/gods.md.txt

 regal and more child-like, and her priests are less collector by themselves and more her enablers.

-True Blade: Shears, in a safe in her head priest's personal collection.
+*True Blade*: Shears, in a safe in her head priest's personal collection.
 Probably subject to change.

+*Colors*: Purple and Silver.

+*Symbol*: A closed treasure chest.

 ## Arca